Severe Thunderstorm Warning issued for Castro, Swisher by NWS - News Break

 Severe Thunderstorm Warning issued for Castro, Swisher by NWS

-Effective: 2021-05-26 21:15:00 CDT Expires: 2021-05-26 22:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until midnight CDT for the Panhandle of Texas.
+Effective: 2021-05-26 21:05:00 CDT Expires: 2021-05-26 22:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until midnight CDT for the Panhandle of Texas.
 For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Castro; Swisher A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1000 PM CDT FOR NORTHEASTERN CASTRO AND NORTHWESTERN SWISHER COUNTIES At 915 PM CDT, a severe thunderstorm was located 11 miles northeast of Dimmitt, moving northeast at 40 mph.
+Target Area: Castro; Swisher The National Weather Service in Lubbock Texas has issued a * Severe Thunderstorm Warning for Northeastern Castro County in the Panhandle of Texas Northwestern Swisher County in the Panhandle of Texas * Until 1000 PM CDT. * At 904 PM CDT, a severe thunderstorm was located 4 miles northeast of Dimmitt, moving northeast at 40 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Happy and Nazareth.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Happy and Nazareth.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov